-This Prospectus has been prepared on the basis that all offers of New Shares, Preferential Rights and Scrips other than the offers contemplated in Belgium, once the Prospectus has been approved by the competent authority in such Member State and published in accordance with the Prospectus Directive (2003/71/EC) as implemented in Belgium will be made pursuant to an exemption under the Prospectus Directive, as implemented in Member States of the European Economic Area ("EEA"), from the requirement to produce a prospectus for offers of New Shares, Preferential Rights and Scrips.
+This Prospectus has been prepared on the basis that all offers of New Shares, Preferential Rights and Scrips other than the offers contemplated in Belgium, once the Prospectus has been approved by the competent authority in such Member State and published in accordance with the Prospectus Regulation (2017/1129) will be made pursuant to an exemption under the Prospectus Regulation, from the requirement to produce a prospectus for offers of New Shares, Preferential Rights and Scrips.
 Accordingly, any person making or intending to make any offer within the EEA of New Shares, Preferential Rights and Scrips which are the subject of the placement contemplated in this Prospectus should only do so in circumstances in which no obligation arises for the Issuer, or any of the Joint Bookrunners to produce a prospectus for such offer.
 Neither the Issuer nor the Joint Bookrunners have authorised, nor do the Issuer or the Joint Bookrunners authorise, the making of any offer of New Shares, Preferential Rights and Scrips through any financial intermediary, other than offers made by the Joint Bookrunners which constitute the final placement of New Shares, Preferential Rights and Scrips contemplated in this Prospectus.

-The New Shares, Preferential Rights and Scrips have not been, and will not be, offered to the public in any Member State of the European Economic Area that has implemented the Prospectus Directive, except for Belgium (a "Relevant Member State").
+The New Shares, Preferential Rights and Scrips have not been, and will not be, offered to the public in any Member State of the European Economic Area, except for Belgium (a "Relevant Member State").
 Notwithstanding the foregoing, an offering of the Offer Shares may be made in a Relevant Member State:

-- to any legal entity that is a qualified investor as defined in the Prospectus Directive; - to fewer than 100 or, if the Relevant Member State has implemented the relevant provision of the 2010 PD Amending Directive, 150 natural or legal persons (other than qualified investors as defined in the Prospectus Directive) subject to obtaining the prior consent of the Joint Bookrunners for any such offer; or - in any other circumstances falling within Article 3(2) of the Prospectus Directive, - provided that no such offer of New Shares, Preferential Rights and Scrips shall result in a requirement for the publication by the Issuer or any Joint Bookrunner of a prospectus pursuant to Article 3 of the Prospectus Directive.
+- to any legal entity that is a qualified investor as defined in the Prospectus Regulation; - in any other circumstances falling within Article 1, 4 of the Prospectus Regulation, - provided that no such offer of New Shares, Preferential Rights and Scrips shall result in a requirement for the publication by the Issuer or any Joint Bookrunner of a prospectus pursuant to Article 3 of the Prospectus Regulation.

-For the purposes of this provision, the expression an "offer to the public" in relation to any New Shares, Preferential Rights and Scrips in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the Offering and the New Shares, Preferential Rights and Scrips so as to enable an investor to decide to purchase New Shares, Preferential Rights and Scrips, as that definition may be varied in that Relevant Member State by any measure implementing the Prospectus Directive in that Relevant Member State, the expression "Prospectus Directive" means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive, to the extent implemented in the Relevant Member State), and includes any relevant implementing measure in the Relevant Member State and the expression "2010 PD Amending Directive" means Directive 2010/73/EU.
+For the purposes of this provision, the expression an "offer to the public" in relation to any New Shares, Preferential Rights and Scrips in any Relevant Member State means the communication in any form and by any means of sufficient information on the terms of the Offering and the New Shares, Preferential Rights and Scrips so as to enable an investor to decide to purchase New Shares, Preferential Rights and Scrips.